jennguyen1/nhuyhoa/_posts/2016-01-04-Causal-Inference.md

 Specifically, if $$X$$ has a causal effect on $$Y$$, but $$Z$$  has causal effects on both $$X$$ and $$Y$$, then the observed assiciation between $$X$$ and $$Y$$ wil reflect the net effect of $$X$$ and the effect of $$Z$$ on $$X$$ and $$Y$$.
 In some cases $$X$$ may not have a causal effect on $$Y$$, but the confounding variable may make it seem like there is.

 To deal with confounding variables, we can either randomize or adjust for the variable.
 Generally, it is best to randomize and adjust for key variables (age, sex, etc).
 We cannot adjust for everything (expensive), which is why randomization is so important.

+Sometimes when building complex experiments, we may use confounding to our advantage.
+We may confound things that we are not interested in order to have more efficient experiments for the things we are interested in.
+For example, in fractional factorial experiments we may confound the interactions so that we can estimate the main effects while reducing sample size and cost.

+## Analysis-Based Design
+Analyses should be analyzed based on how the data was designed.
+Failing to do so may lead to biased results.